japharl/serveo_local/README.md

 In a client:
 0. assume you have a web server installed.
 (If not, see https://jameshfisher.com/2018/12/31/how-to-make-a-webserver-with-netcat-nc/ and follow the how to make a persistant server step )
 1. ssh serveoish.com -p 2222 -R 80:localhost:8000

+You will see text like:

 Warning: no TLS certificate available for benigne.serveoish.com.
 You won't be able to use HTTPS, only HTTP.
 Forwarding HTTP traffic from http://benigne.serveoish.com Press g to start a GUI session and ctrl-c to quit.

-(Or use other appropriate ssh command here.)
+(Or use other appropriate ssh command here for a remote ssh tunnel or similar.)

 To shutdown serveo server, just press control c in the server window.